 The Future of Mae — and Yonder

-Lovelace is ready to carry on this mission at Yonder and the next iteration of Mae, both of which are expected to option in late 2018.
+Lovelace is ready to carry on the next chapter of Mae with her first brick-and-mortar, Yonder.
 (Excitement has been brewing for months, with both appearing on Eater’s national list of the “Most Anticipated Restaurant Openings” of 2018.)
-Keeping with tradition, the supper club will be first-come, first-served to e-mail subscribers; sign up on Mae’s website.
+Keeping with tradition, the supper club will be first-come, first-served to e-mail subscribers (you can sign up on Mae’s website).

-And while the menu at Mae’s counter-service counterpart Yonder isn’t finalized yet, two new kinds of fried chicken are promised: dipped and hot.
+Yonder, the casual, counter-service counterpart to Mae, brings two new kinds of fried chicken to the table: dipped and hot.
 (If forced to choose between the two, Lovelace says she would pick the dipped chicken, a North Carolina specialty of fried chicken dipped in a sauce made of brown sugar, hot sauce and vinegar — but says she wouldn’t consider the meal complete without hoppin’ john, an angel biscuit and a glass of sassafras sweet tea.)

 “We’re trying to bring some of those old ingredients and old Southern flavors, and show them to people here and say “This is what Southern food is!”
 Lovelace says.
 “It’s all the stuff I really love.
 It’s also really identifiable for people … they can see that [on the menu] and say “Oh!
 Southern food!”
 But then they can come try our version of it and have it taste completely different — like a more accurate version of itself.”